oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.html.md

 The patch life cycle process comprises of the following steps:

 1.  ‎The patch is checked
-    -   Verification (Verified+1): bug fix, new functionality etc. to be verified by a person
+    -   Verification (Verified+1): bug fixes or new functionality should be verified by a real person
     -   Maintainer review and approval (Code-Review+2)
     -   Publishing.
 This triggers Continuous Integration (CI)